secretstartups/handbook/product/growth/index.html.md

    * Form a plan how the 2 teams can keep each other updated async, for example, ping the PMs on the relevant issues async or sync meetings etc.
    * Ideally, establish understanding of both teams' KPIs and objectives

-3. Growth will post regular updates on what we are working on, what has been shipped, what's up & next, and the results & learnings from analyzed experiments to channels such as key meetings, GC, and potentially a monthly summary video.
+1. Growth will post regular updates on what we are working on, what has been shipped, what's up & next, and the results & learnings from analyzed experiments to channels such as key meetings, GC, and potentially a monthly summary video.

-4. Most growth experiments will be focused on UX/copy flow changes initially, and these will follow the typical GitLab code review process.
+1. Most growth experiments will be focused on UX/copy flow changes initially, and these will follow the typical GitLab code review process.

-5. We don't expect to have many new "features" developed from growth experiments, but in the rare case that this happens or if we feel like the UX flow we developed needs to have a permanent owner, the Growth team will work to identify an appropriate product owner, and hand it off to the owner following the typical community contribution process.
+1. We don't expect to have many new "features" developed from growth experiments, but in the rare case that this happens or if we feel like the UX flow we developed needs to have a permanent owner, the Growth team will work to identify an appropriate product owner, and hand it off to the owner following the typical community contribution process.

-#### Proposed Growth-Feature Product Owner collaboration process

-1. Growth identifies a focus area that may potentially touch the areas owned by another product team, for example, growth will be focusing on new user adoption of Create & Verify features starting in FY21 Q4

-1. Growth reaches out to have a kickoff conversation with the product team (ideally including PM, EM, UX).
-The goal of the kickoff is to:

-* Inform the Product feature owner that growth is planning to experiment in this area;
-* Share growth's high level plans and ideas to avoid conflicting roadmap and duplicate efforts;
-* Form a plan how the 2 teams can keep each other updated async, for example, ping the PMs on the relevant issues async or sync meetings etc.
-* Ideally, establish understanding of both teams' KPIs and objectives

-3. Growth will post regular updates on what we are working on, what have been shipped, what's up & next, results & learnings from analyzed experiments via channels such as key meetings, GC and potentially a monthly summary video

-4. Most growth experiments will be focused on UX/copy flow changes initially, and these will follow they typical GitLab code review process

-5. We don't expect to have many new "features" developed from growth experiments, but in rare case if this happens, or we feel the UX flow we developed need to have a permanent owner, we will hand it off to the relevant product owner, following the typical community contribution process.
+1. For UX Collaboration, Product Designers will do the following
+    * The Growth Product Designer will mention the stage group Product Designer when starting work on a design issue for awareness and to gather background information such as existing constraints, usability problems and existing research.
+(Growth PMs will communicate in a similar way to Stage PMs)
+    * The Growth Product Designer will add the stage group Product Designer to design reviews to get feedback and ensure consistency.
+Design reviews can be sync or async, for example:
+        * Scheduling a recurring monthly sync call.
+        * Creating a document for async catching up ([template](https://docs.google.com/document/d/1r83O5AAo_o46ics-BF6NV_eIr1yR7KkKCarfc8kbFgM/edit?usp=sharing)) and a calendar event to remind everyone involved to share what they’re working on.
+    * UX Researchers should share research results with stage groups whenever that research is relevant cross-stage.

 ### Growth RADCIE and DRIs